snltd/SexyMF/README.md

 A web API to SunOS's Service Management Facility, written in Node.js.

-This software will allow you to query and control SMF managed services through an HTTP API.
+This software allows you to query and control SMF managed services through a RESTful HTTP API.

-It runs as a Node.js process, listening for HTTP requests, which it passes on to SMF via calls to the normal userland commands like `svcs(1)`, `svccfg(1M)` and `svcadm(1M)`.
+It runs as a Node.js process, listening on port 9206 for HTTP requests, which it passes on to SMF via calls to the normal userland commands like `svcs(1)`, `svccfg(1M)` and `svcadm(1M)`.
 Responses are sent as JSON.

 Where possible, the URIs used to access the API try to mimic the SMF commands with which the user should already be familiar.